Feng Shui Tips for Decorating Your Home

 The principles of Feng Shui can be applied to your garden as well.
 By applying Feng Shui principles to your garden you can attract positive energy, wealth and good fortune.
 Given below are a few tips and ideas on how to Feng Shui your garden.

-The most important principles of Feng Shui in the garden are curves and proportion.
+The most important principles of Feng Shui in the garden are curves and proportions.
 Your house is the Yin energy and your garden is the Yang energy.
 The Yang aspect in Feng Shui is about light and space.
 Try to incorporate all the five elements of Feng Shui in your garden as much as possible.